Electroblob77/Wizardry-Wiki/Runestone.md

 _A variety of runestone blocks of different elements, glowing in the dark_

 ## Obtaining
-Runestone can be crafted from 8 stone surrounding a magic crystal of the corresponding [[element]], or it can be collected from naturally-generated shrines and obelisks.
+Runestone can be crafted from 8 stone surrounding a magic crystal of the corresponding [[element|Elements]], or it can be collected from naturally-generated shrines and obelisks.
 It is also available in the wizardry tab of the creative mode inventory and via the /give command.

 [[images/recipes/runestone.png]]
 _The crafting recipe for fire runestone - other elements require their respective elemental crystals_